About Us

 CABS-ACSB Executive

 The executive is the governing body of the Canadian Association for Biological Safety (CABS-ACSB).
-The executive consists of the President, Past President, President Elect, Treasurer, Secretary, Communications Officer, and Elections/Nominations Officer.
+The executive consists of the President, Past President, President-Elect, Treasurer, Secretary, Communications Officer, Elections Officer and Member At Large.

 Andrea Smida – President